Tag: AI

 Go io/fs Design (Part I)

-We added status logging by wrapping http.ResponseWriter, and now HTTP/2 push doesn’t work anymore, because our wrapper hides the Push method from the handlers downstream.
+- We added status logging by wrapping http.ResponseWriter, and now HTTP/2 push doesn’t work anymore, because our wrapper hides the Push method from the handlers downstream. / It becomes infeasible to use the decorator pattern more

 Unit tests and system clock